thedev132/hcb/dev-docs/README.md

 The transaction engine is the core of HCB's codebase.
 It's role is to map transactions that happen in on our underlying bank accounts to their associated organization.
 Almost every action a user takes on HCB will go through the transaction engine at some point.

+Our transaction engine is summarised in [@sampoder](https://github.com/sampoder)'s talk at the SF Bay Area Ruby Meetup: [How we built a bank w/ Ruby on Rails](https://www.youtube.com/watch?v=CBxilReUkJ0&t=3553s).

 #### [`CanonicalPendingTransaction`](https://github.com/hackclub/hcb/blob/main/app/models/canonical_pending_transaction.rb)

 Canonical pending transactions are transactions we expect to take place but they haven't occurred yet in our underlying bank account.
 For example, we create a canonical pending transaction the moment you send an ACH transfer even though the transfer only gets sent via Column once a operations staff member has approved.